physycom/slides/README.md

 + __Now-casting models__: a model for pedestrian mobility and mobility demand in each destination.
 + __Forecasting models__: visitors’ flows based on mobility demand computed from the experimental observations.

-The models are provided as docker containers which exposes a series of web APIs whose OpenAPI compliant technical documentation is available at `container_ip:container_port/docs` and `container_ip:container_port/redoc`.
+The models are provided as docker containers which expose a series of web APIs whose OpenAPI-compliant technical documentation is available at `http://container_ip:container_port/docs` and `http://container_ip:container_port/redoc`.

 ### Set up docker container
 We choose as build context for docker image the `docker` folder of this repo.
 A proper docker environment is created a the end of [`build.sh`](build.sh).